tastanlab/Kinship-Privacy/README.md

 ## A Utility Maximizing and Privacy Preserving Approach for Protecting Kinhsip in Genomic Databases
+Assuming that family members arrive to the database in a sequential time order, a family f wants to hide their familial relationships while sharing their genomic data at the same time.
+We achieve this through minimizing privacy risks we have identified.
+There are two types of privacy risks that might reveal kinship information:
+#### Being outliers in the population
+#### Having a kinship coefficient > 0

+hide_snps.r code transform the problem into an optimization model by generating kinship and outlier constraints.
+However, in general there is not a solution that satisfies two types privacy risks.
+Therefore, we have developed a solution while satisfying one type of constraints and relaxing the other one.
+To achieve sharing maximum amount of data, the objective function is the minimum number of snsp to be hidden.

-hide_snps code generates kinship and outlier constraints.
-It can solve the optimization model if outlier constraints are relaxed.
-If kinship constraints are relaxed, those constraints become non-linear.
-Unfortunately, Rcplex cannot solve non-linear constrainted integer programming problems, so this R code only generates the constraints and writes to txt files and then ga_lp2.m code is used to find minimum phi value that satisfies given non-linear constraints.
-We replace the optimal phi value into non_linear kinship constraints and make them linear.
-When the problem becomes linear with found phi value, we can solve original problem in Rcplex.
+hide_snps.r code solves the optimization model if outlier constraints are relaxed.
+Unfortunately, if kinship constraints are relaxed, those constraints become non-linear and Rcplex cannot solve non-linear constrainted integer programming problems, when the solution is based on relaxing kinship constraints, hide_snps.r only generates the constraints and writes to txt files.
+Then, ga_lp2.m Matlab code is used to find minimum phi value that satisfies given non-linear constraints.
+After replacing the optimal phi value into non_linear kinship constraints, the model becomes non-linear and it is available to be solved by Rcplex.
 These cases are denoted as choice variable and it is the first input paremeter to run the code:
 #### If choice = 0:
 Solve the problem where outlier constraints are relaxed and kinship constraints are satisfied.
 (This is linear integer programming problem).
-Also minimize slack variables (quantity of being outliers.)
+Also it minimizes slack variables (quantity of being outliers.)
 When choice = 0, run the code with following input parameters:
 Rscript hide_snps.r 0 27300 27454 15019
 The last three parameters denote outlier values o10,o11,o12 found in the population.